 Don’t get excited.
 There’s nothing fancy here.
 The sound that these speakers can deliver is nothing to write home about.
 Rockford Fosgate Prime speakers are good entry-level speakers.
 And they make a good replacement for factory-installed speakers.

 The audio quality of the GTO speakers is impressive.
 This is the best of all, bar none.
 Our only complaint was the relatively narrow frequency range of 53 to 21 kHz.
 The lows aren’t where we hoped they would be.
-However, since both the highs and lows are beyond the range of our hearing capabilties, most people won’t be able to notice a difference.
+However, since both the highs and lows are beyond the range of our hearing capabilities, most people won’t be able to notice a difference.
 The mid-ranges and highs are where GTO speakers shine.
-That being said, you’ll be able to hear detailed, natural sound, clean lyrics and recognize new guitar chunks.
+That being said, you’ll be able to hear the detailed, natural sound, clean lyrics, and recognize new guitar chunks.

-If you’ve got a few extra dollars to spare, think about Infinity Kappa series.
-They’re a bit expensive, but you get a lot of bang for your buck with them than with Reference series.
+If you’ve got a few extra dollars to spare, think about the Infinity Kappa series.
+They’re a bit expensive, but you get a lot of bang for your buck with them than with the Reference series.

 Infinity Reference speakers are moderately priced; between $40-$80 depending on the model you chose.
 This is a balanced, reassuring price that we were happy to pay after using them.
-Premium speakers like Kappa series on the other hand are one step ahead and can cost up to twice as much as their cheaper counterparts.
+Premium speakers like the Kappa series on the other hand are one step ahead and can cost up to twice as much as their cheaper counterparts.